noahfighter883/olist-ecommerce-sql-analytics/README.md

 Run them in the Supabase SQL Editor, or straight in `psql` if you're already connected from the load step above.

-## What's in this repo
-- `01_schema.sql`, table definitions, matching what's actually live in the database
-- `02_queries.sql`, all the analysis queries, tiered by difficulty
-- `FINDINGS.md`, the write-up of what came out of running these queries
-- `.gitignore`, keeps the raw CSVs out of the repo since they're not mine to redistribute

-## Possible next steps
-A small Next.js page that runs a couple of these queries live against Supabase and renders a chart or two would turn this from "queries in a repo" into something with a live URL, similar to how the DynastyEvaluator project works.